Grzegorz

 /ˈɡʐɛɡɔʂ xru'pawa/

 I received my PhD from the School of Computing at Dublin City University.
 After that I worked as a researcher at the Spoken Language Systems group at Saarland University.
+I am interested in computation in biological and artificial systems, and connections between them.

 See full bio.